-I get often asked what is the role of mathematics in the data industry.
-This post is an honest attempt to try to answer that question.
-Honestly, it’s a good idea to stop making things seem more complicated than they actually are.
-I believe Data Science is mostly about coding, statistics, and domain-specific knowledge.
+I get often asked what is the role of mathematics in the data industry, and so this post is an attempt to answer that question.
+Honestly, it’s a good idea to stop making things seem more complicated than what they actually are.

 By the way, my formal education has been an MSc and a PhD in Applied Mathematics.
 I acquired what we now call Data Skills mostly in Computational Statistics courses, using the old-fashioned method of reading books, and doing research.
 Most of the work I’ve been recently doing lies in the field of remote sensing, trying to make sense of vasts amounts of satellite data.

 In som, I believe Data Science is mostly about the interplay of coding, statistics, and domain-specific knowledge.
 However, there are different roles in the data industry, and the required mathmeatical background can vary substantially.

 Data analysis involves finding patterns and trends in large amounts of data with the goal of providing insights that can help solve problems and improve business decisions.
 To perform data analysis, you need to understand how to collect and organize data, how to extract the information you want, and how to interpret the results.